spectral-compute/scale-docs/docs/manual/compiler/diagnostics.md

 as the special names supported by NVIDIA's `nvcc`).
 For example:

 ```
+# These two are equivalent in terms of warning flag meaning.
 nvcc -Werror=documentation,implicit-int-conversion foo.cu
 clang++ -Werror=documentation -Werror=implicit-int-conversion foo.cu
 ```

-Since SCALE enables more warnings than nvcc does by default, many projects using `-Werror` with nvcc will not compile without one of:
+Since SCALE enables more warnings than nvcc does by default, many projects using `-Werror` with nvcc will not compile unless you:

-- Disabling `-Werror`.
+- Disable `-Werror`.
-- Disabling the corresponding warnings.
+- Disable the corresponding warnings.
 - Using diagnostic pragmas to disable the corresponding warnings in a region of code.

+A quick-and-dirty way to achieve this is to put the appropriate flags in the `NVCC_APEND_FLAGS` environment variable, which is respected by SCALE.

 ## Diagnostic control pragmas

-The SCALE compiler does not currently support `#pragma nv_diag_suppress` or `#pragma diag_suppress` because the set of integers accepted by these pragmas does not appear to be documented, so we do not know which diagnostics should be controlled by which pragmas.
+The SCALE compiler does not currently support `#pragma nv_diag_suppress` or `#pragma diag_suppress` because the set of integers accepted by these pragmas is not documented.

 Using these pragmas in your program will produce an "unrecognised pragma ignored" warning, which can itself be disabled with `-Wno-unknown-pragmas`.